 - Name of the company may be in any language

 - Legislation and offshore finance sector goes back to 1967

 - Gibraltar has a long history of financial and offshore products

 - Financial and accounting records are not made public

 - Access to European Union treaty and trade agreements

 - Nominee service availability

-- Single member ownership of company is possible
+- Single-member ownership of a company is possible

 - Strong asset protection legislation